fl-kubra/leadership/SCORE.md

-Create a repo (e.g. "my-feedback"), you **MUST** fill out this scorecard before every 121 with your direct manager.
+Create a private repo (e.g. "my-feedback") add your direct manager and manager's manager to be able to see the files, you **MUST** fill out this scorecard before every 121 with your direct manager.
 # 🧾 Sprint Scoreboard

 | Metric                     | Expectation                                 | Dev Score | Mentor Score | Notes / Reflection           |